There are many reasons why your AC system freezes up.

 Defective blower motor or relay—A blower motor working at an inaccurate speed or not turning on at all can cause freezing.
 It could also be intermittent, starting at top speed and decelerating after it gets warm.
 Or a relay may make it run one time and not the next.
 In either situation, you will need to get in touch with Service Experts Heating & Air Conditioning to fix the issue.

-Requesting regular AC maintenance or heat pump maintenance can help you skip this malfunction.
+Requesting regular AC maintenance can help you skip this malfunction.
 Our Experts will thoroughly check and clean your unit, which frequently allows us to locate little troubles before they cause large troubles.